Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Topsail Island

-Pier and surf anglers are catching mostly mullet, black drum, and dogfish using plastic lures and beer lures.
-Inshore reports of speckled trout, red drum, black drum and a few flounder are being caught using plastic lures.
-In the gulf, wahoo are being caught using live bait.
+Pier and surf anglers are catching mostly sea mullet and pufferfish using shrimp bait.
+Inshore reports of speckled trout, red drum, black drum are being caught using plastic lures and gulp bait.
+Outshore, sea mackerels are appearing, while out in the gulf, wahoo are being caught using live bait.
 Contact: East Coast Discount Tackle 910-328-1887, www.eastcoastsports.com.

 Wilmington/ Wrightsville Beach

-Fishing has been sluggish in the area, but reports of black drum and red drum are being reported by the docks biting on shrimp, and Gulp bait.
-Out near the surf, sea bass and virginia mullet are being caught with cup bait.
-Traces of wahoo are are also being reported out in the gulf.
+Reports of both black drum and red drum are being reported, along with some flounder, trout, and bluefish by the docks biting on shrimp, and Gulp bait.
+Out near the surf, sea bass, Virginia mullet, and mackerel are being caught with cup bait, while traces of wahoo still remain out in the gulf.
 Contact: Tex’s Tackle 910-791-1763, www.texstackle.com.

 Southport/Sunset Beach